scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 Mueller, for writing the book "The Complete Guide to SCION" [CHUAT22], which provides the background information needed to write this document.
-Many thanks also to Francois Wirz and Juan A. Garcia-Pardo for reviewing this document.
+Many thanks also to François Wirz and Juan A. Garcia-Pardo for reviewing this document.